 Changes in the council tax requirement £m

 2020-21 council tax requirement 767.1

 Changes due to:

-Inflation 63.6
+Inflation 36.0

 Savings and efficiencies -69.3

-Net change in existing service expenditure 115.1
+Net change in existing service expenditure 133.5

 Change in use of reserves -165.7

-Net change in government grants and retained business rates funding 27.5
+Net change in government grants and retained business rates funding 65.2

-2021-22 council tax requirement 738.3
+2021-22 council tax requirement 766.8

-4.17 The budget currently includes a provision for inflation of £63.6 million.
-This includes an assumed 2 per cent pay increase for officers, PCSOs and staff and the full-year effect of this in 2021-22 and beyond is factored in.
-However, the Chancellor announced in the Spending Review that there would be a public sector pay freeze for 2021-22.
-The impact of this will be considered following the announcement of the provisional police finance settlement.
+4.17 The budget currently includes a provision for inflation of £36.0 million.
+This includes the full year effect of the 2020-21 pay increase for officers, PCSOs and staff.
+However, the Chancellor announced in the Spending Review that there would be a public sector pay freeze for 2021-22 and the budget therefore assumes no pay inflation for 2021-22.

-- 4.18 For 2021-22 MOPAC/MPS is required to find £131 million of savings and efficiencies, which comprises savings already identified in the February 2020 published budget of £50.2 million and new identified savings of £19.3 million, totalling £69.3 million as shown in the table above.
-In addition to this further savings of £63.8 million have been achieved, as required by the Mayor's Budget Guidance issued on 26 June 2020. - 4.19 Significant progress has been made on the delivery of these savings for 2021-22 with a combination of budget savings and use of reserves totalling £93.9 million already identified.
-This leaves further savings of £37.2 million still to be identified or an equivalent amount in further funding required in order to balance the budget for 2021-22. - 4.20 In 2022-23 there is estimated to be a structural budget gap of £133.1 million.
-The Mayor and the Commissioner will continue to seek efficiency improvements and savings but given that around £886 million has already been delivered since 2013-14 it will be extremely difficult to find yet more savings and efficiencies.
+- 4.18 For the 2021-22 provisional budget, MOPAC/MPS was required to find £131 million of savings and efficiencies, which comprises savings already identified in the February 2020 published budget of £50.2 million and new identified savings of £19.3 million, totalling £69.3 million as shown in the table above.
+In addition to this further savings of £63.8 million have been achieved during 2020-21, as required by the Mayor's Budget Guidance issued on 26 June 2020.
+Following the provisional police finance settlement, MOPAC/MPS now has a balanced budget for 2021-22. - 4.19 In 2022-23 there is estimated to be a structural budget gap of £54.5 million.
+The Mayor and the Commissioner will continue to seek efficiency improvements and savings but given that around £886 million has already been delivered since 2013-14 it will be extremely difficult to find yet more savings and efficiencies. - 4.20 For 2022-23, the structural budget gap of £54.5 million, combined with the gap in funding for the Police Officer Uplift programme (as shown at section 4.26 below) of £194.1 million, totals £248.6 million, the figure for the additional funding required as shown in the Objective Analysis table above.